bramley/phplist-plugin-subscribers/README.md

 ## Description ##

-The plugin adds a page to the Subscribers menu that displays three tabs:
+The plugin adds pages to the Subscribers menu:

 * subscriber attributes - shows each subscriber with attributes, and confirmed and blacklisted status
 * subscriber history - shows history events: all, since a start date or those containing specific text